-How to self-inspect your home or apartment for bed bugs
+How to check for bed bugs by self-inspecting your home or apartment

 Article by Joseph Salvatore Knipper

 Perhaps you noticed an itchy bump on your skin, and the thought has penetrated your mind: Do I have bed bugs?
 Or perhaps you are moving into a new apartment, and you want to make sure you aren’t accidental roommates with the tiny vampires.
-Either way, this article will tell you how to perform a visual inspection of your dwelling.
+Either way, this article will show you how to check for bed bugs by performing a visual inspection of your dwelling.

 What to look out for: